-We articulated these asks earlier in the year in our submission to the government's call for evidence on VAT energy saving materials relief earlier this year.
+We articulated these asks last year in our submission to the government's call for evidence on VAT energy saving materials relief.
 In this submission, we demonstrated how the inclusion of the above materials within scope of the VAT relief meets the three objectives against which HMRC would judge representations.
+We recognise the government's publishing of the outcome of the call for evidence in December 2023 and its decision not to extend the relief to double and triple glazed windows and insulated doors.
+However, we feel that this position should be reconsidered, as well as the conclusions drawn on the issue of apportionment of the relief, which we feel is consistent with broader VAT principles as explained in our submission.